pandas-dev/pandas/doc/source/merging.rst

 - ``verify_integrity`` : boolean, default False.
 Check whether the new concatenated axis contains duplicates.
 This can be very expensive relative to the actual data concatenation.
-- ``union_categoricals`` : boolean, default False.
-  If True, use union_categoricals rule to concat category dtype.
-  If False, category dtype is kept if both categories are identical, otherwise results in object dtype.
-  See :ref:`Categoricals Concatenation<categorical.concat>` for detail.
 - ``copy`` : boolean, default True.
 If False, do not copy data unnecessarily.

 Without a little bit of context and example many of these arguments don't make